s-earnest/s-earnest.github.io/_posts/2025-12-01-Market-Segmentation.md

-🟣

-The **market segmentation process** involves dividing a broad target market, typically consisting of potential customers, into smaller, more manageable sub-groups or segments based on shared characteristics.
+The **market segmentation process** is the process of dividing a broad target market, typically consisting of potential customers, into smaller, more manageable sub-groups or segments based on shared characteristics.
 These segments allow businesses to tailor their marketing strategies and product offerings to meet the specific needs of each group.
 Below is a step-by-step guide to the **market segmentation process**:

 ---